Chapter 11 bankruptcies generally find the debtor to be insolvent, but not always.

 That said, one other conceivable “legal rate” of interest might be the statutory rate of interest codified in state laws.
 For example, Section 5004 of New York’s Civil Practice Law & Rules contains a 9% statutory interest rate.
 That approach, however, looms as potentially more problematic than the contractual model for determining the legal rate as it lacks textual basis.
 Indeed, during a period of record low federal post-judgment interest rates, turning to state legal rates would confer an unintended and unimagined windfall to an unsecured creditor.

 Although the issue of what constitutes the “legal rate” in a solvent debtor bankruptcy case remains unresolved, a majority of bankruptcy courts, including those sitting in Delaware and New York, look to the federal post-judgment interest rate as a definitional source.
-Attempts to get beyond 28 U.S.C. § 1961(a) suffer from being at odds with the plain text of Section 726(a) of the Bankruptcy Code, and the primacy of federal law in bankruptcy cases.
+Attempts to go beyond 28 U.S.C. § 1961(a) suffer from being at odds with the plain text of Section 726(a) of the Bankruptcy Code, and the primacy of federal law in bankruptcy cases.

 A member of Otterbourg P.C., Melanie served for 14 years as a U.S. Chief Bankruptcy Judge in the Eastern District of New York before returning to private practice in 2007.
 Before the bench, she was a commercial/securities litigator at Sullivan & Cromwell and Milbank Tweed.
 She is a Fellow of the American College of Bankruptcy…